 Types of Outdoor Pizza Ovens

-A built-in pizza oven is a large structure that features a stone or ceramic cooking surface, which is typically covered in brick.
+A built-in pizza oven is a large structure that features a stone or ceramic cooking surface that is typically covered in brick.
 Built-ins aren't portable like other ovens, and you'll need to be handy to DIY one of these behemoths.
 These pizza ovens have a traditional look, and they're highly durable.
-They can be propane or wood powered.
+They can be propane powered or wood powered.

 Freestanding pizza ovens are full-size, prefabricated ovens that usually sit on a cart or base of some sort.
-There's no brick laying involved, which makes these great for people who aren't keen on DIY projects.
+There's no brick-laying involved, which makes these great for people who aren't keen on DIY projects.
 Think of these as a barbecue for pizza.
-They're available in a variety of fuel types.
+If you're looking to splurge (like really splurge), Kalamazoo's Freestanding Artisan Fire Pizza Oven is an excellent option with a sleek design that heats up and is ready to bake in just 20 minutes.
+We love that it's practically a kitchen outside with side tables that allow you to prep pies as you bake others.

 Portable outdoor pizza ovens are models that you can tote around your backyard and even bring on camping trips.
 They're not ideal for making extra-large pies, but they are lightweight and easy to transport, and they don't require a lot of fuel.
-Portable models run the gamut fuelwise from pellets to small, propane-powered units.
+Ooni's Karu 12 can reach up to 950 degrees, weighs just over 25 pounds, and can cook a pizza in 60 seconds.
+This is a favorite among shoppers for the lack of setup required — you can basically start baking pizzas right out of the box.
+It's no surprise this is the buzziest portable oven of the moment.

 Different Fuel Types